Backblaze/b2-sdk-python/README.md

 # Release History

-## 1.0.0 (not released yet)
+## 1.0.0-rc1 (not released yet)

 Changes:

-* Deprecate some transitional method names to version 0 in preparation for v1.0.0.
+* Deprecate some transitional method names to v0 in preparation for v1.0.0.

 ## 0.1.10 (2019-07-09)